-- Static Routes Configures static routes to other network segments. - Routing Table Displays routing entries learned through statically configured entries.
+- ◆ Static Routes Configures static routes to other network segments. - Routing Table Displays routing entries learned through dynamic routing and statically configured entries. - ◆ Equal-Cost Multipath Routing Configures the maximum number of equalcost paths that can transmit traffic to the same destination.

-This switch supports IP routing and routing path management via static routing definitions.
+This switch supports IP routing and routing path management via static routing definitions and dynamic routing protocols such as RIP, OSPF, and BGP.
 When IP routing is functioning, this switch acts as a wire-speed router, passing traffic between VLANs with different IP interfaces, and routing traffic to external IP networks.
 However, when the switch is first booted, default routing can only forward traffic between local IP interfaces.
-As with all traditional routers, static routing must first be configured to work.
+As with all traditional routers, static and dynamic routing functions must first be configured to work.